tonyanuge/docuflow_v2/README.md

 Why it matters:
-Every governed decision is traceable after the fact, which is the right foundation for audit/compliance use — but real regulatory or audit-grade guarantees would need additional controls (log integrity, retention policy, access control) that this prototype does not implement.
+Every governed decision is traceable after the fact, which is the right foundation for audit/compliance use, but real regulatory or audit-grade guarantees would need additional controls (log integrity, retention policy, access control) that this prototype does not implement.